 For more evidence-based methods, read Managing ADHD in school by Russell Barkley, Ph.D.
 In the book, Dr. Barkley, internationally respected expert on ADHD, draws on his 40 years of clinical work with thousands of students, teachers and schools to create a definitive resource for the most effective methods in overcoming impairments for children and teens with ADHD.

-We just launched our NEW online ADHD certificate course that meets the educational requirements you need to become an ADHD Certified Clinical Services Provider (ADHD-CCSP)...
+Check out our online ADHD certification course that meets the educational requirements you need to become an ADHD Certified Clinical Services Provider (ADHD-CCSP)...

 Register today and you'll discover state-of-the art advancements and proven strategies for working with the unique brain wiring of ADHD clients — so you can help them overcome their emotional, behavioral, relationship and achievement challenges.